Vision Therapy for Adults in Metro-Vancouver

 While most developmental vision problems should be treated in childhood, many are not.
 Fortunately, with modern therapeutic techniques, it is possible to treat many eye and vision problems such as strabismus, amblyopia, dizziness, see-sick syndrome, stereo-blindness and more in adulthood.

-Also, it is frequently the case with man of our adult patients that vision problems develop later in life, often as a result of head or brain injuries sustained in car accidents, sports or other traumatic events.
+Is also frequently the case with many of our adult patients that vision problems develop later in life, often as a result of concussions or other brain injuries sustained in car accidents, sports or other traumatic events.

-Other adults come to us for vision rehabilitation following head injuries (mild traumatic brain injuries) resulting from car accidents, sports injuries or other causes.
-Many of these patients have developed disorders in their vestibular system, making it impossible to drive or even go to the supermarket (this is sometimes referred to as supermarket syndrome).
+Other adults come to us for vision rehabilitation following head injuries (mild traumatic brain injuries) such as concussions resulting from car accidents, sports injuries or other causes.
+Many of these patients have developed disorders in their vestibular system, making it impossible to drive or even go to the supermarket (this is sometimes referred to as supermarket syndrome of see-sick syndrome).
 These patients usually respond very well to vision therapy rehabilitation.

 Many people think that vision therapy is only for children.
 However, adults have as much need for this type of vision care as children.
-Vision Therapy is often more effective for adults because they are usually more motivated to improve their visual abilities, whereas children may not understand that they have a problem or how that problem may affect their interests or future.
+In fact, vision therapy is often more effective for adults because they can be more motivated to improve their visual abilities, whereas children may not understand that they have a problem or how that problem may affect their interests or future.

 Plenty of people have visual problems sustaining near-centered work, including reading, writing, and computer use.
 When people have trouble using both eyes together or can't focus for great lengths of time, they do not simply grow out of these problems.
 Children with visual problems often become adults with visual problems.

 Many vision problems amenable to vision therapy treatment arise in adulthood.
 Vision problems resulting from a car accident which caused a concussion is a prime example.
 Our vision therapy practice has a large number of such patients who have experienced significant relief of symptoms.